 Language has the power to inspire and to move citizens to action and nations to change.
 But, it also has the power to divide and conquer, to oppress and marginalize, and to divert and distract.
 As global citizens, we must be aware of applications of language that threaten any group that is without power.
 Students will study texts that wield language as a tool of power.
 Issues of access and authority will be examined across a variety of positionalities and identities.
-Prerequisite: Minimum of 6 hours in writing courses or consent.
+Prerequisite: ENGL 292 or consent.

-ENVIRONMENTAL STUDIES
+ENVIRONMENTAL STUDIES MINOR